Back to Basics: Understanding Real Estate

 - Real Estate agents/brokers assist home and business owners and investors in buying and selling properties.
 The industry is divided up into specialists that focus on each type.

-- Sellers’ agents help by finding buyers through either professional contacts or Multiple Listing Services.
+- Sellers’ agents help find buyers through professional contacts or multiple listing services.
 They can help you spice up your property with attractive prices to entice buyers at a higher price.

 - Buyers’ agents help to find a property that meets buyer criteria.
 They compare prices and guide buyers to affordable areas.
 The agents also negotiate for you and help you with the legalities of the process.